Zoe Saldana Flaunts Endless Legs In Lace Teddy, Fishnet Stockings & Stilettos

 Zoe Saldana just dropped a smoking-hot pic on her social media feed.
-The Guardians of the Galaxy actress sizzled in a sultry monochromatic photograph in lingerie that clung to her every curve.
-Her 7.3 million Instagram fans loved the share since it has already received more than 200,000 shares since she posted it.
+The Guardians of the Galaxy actress sizzled in a sultry monochromatic photograph, wearing lingerie which clung to her every curve.
+Her 7.3 million Instagram fans loved the share, as it has already received more than 200,000 likes since she posted it.

 Zoe updated her page with the offering on Wednesday night.
 She thought that the throwback photo was still good enough to re-share.